Wednesday, October 10, 2007

 De Morgan proceeds to give an inventory of the fundamental symbols of algebra, and also an inventory of the laws of algebra.
 The symbols are 0, 1, +, −, ×, ÷, ().

-aa=0, a÷a=1.
+a−a=0, a÷a=1.
 Mathematical work

 De Morgan discovered relation algebra in his (1966: 208-46), first published in 1860.
 This algebra was extended by Charles Peirce (who admired De Morgan and met him shortly before his death), and re-exposited and further extended in vol. 3 of Ernst Schröder's Vorlesungen über die Algebra der Logik.
 Relation algebra proved critical to the Principia Mathematica of Bertrand Russell and Alfred North Whitehead.
 In turn, this algebra became the subject of much further work, starting in 1940, by Alfred Tarski and his colleagues and students at the University of California.